kubernetes/test-infra/config/jobs/README.md

 ### Job Images

-Where possible, we prefer that jobs use images that are pinned to a specific version, containing only what is needed.
+Where possible, we prefer that jobs use the kubekins-e2e image as it contains everything you need for kubernetes ecosytem.

-Some good examples include:

-- [pull-release-unit] uses `golang:1.12` to run `go test ./...`
-- [pull-release-notes-lint] uses `node:11` to run `npm ci && npm lint`
-- [pull-org-test-all] uses `launcher.gcr.io/google/bazel:0.26.0` to run `bazel test //...`
+This image is available at `us-central1-docker.pkg.dev/k8s-staging-test-infra/images/kubekins-e2e`, it is bumped automatically so search this repo for the most recent tag that matches the format `vYYYYMMDD-c27e3ff179-master`.

-Many jobs use `gcr.io/k8s-testimages/foo` images that are built from source in [`images/`].
+Many jobs use `gcr.io/k8s-staging-test-infra/foo` images that are built from source in [`images/`].
 Some of these have evolved organically, with way more dependencies than needed, and will be periodically bumped by PRs.
 These are sources of technical debt that are often not very well maintained.
 Use at your own risk,